 - Stumbling or dizziness

-Some cats enjoy sleeping and will do more so than other felines, especially on a cold and windy day when there’s little else to do.
+Some cats enjoy sleeping and will do so more than others, especially on a cold and windy day when there’s little else to do.
 Sleeping when you’re tired is a deeply enjoyable experience for us, which also applies to cats.

 While cats usually sleep in 15-30 minute stints, cats that need a good snooze will go into a longer, deeper sleep.
 They’re also less likely to stir or wake up prematurely.

 If a cat feels under the weather, it will attempt to sleep the illness off and conserve its energy for when it’s feeling better.
 Also, sleeping acts as anesthesia and allows the cat to enjoy relief from pain.

 An illness usually depletes a cat of its energy.
 Cats will sleep because they have little left in the tank.
 However, once your cat starts to feel better and starts eating again, you’ll gradually see it becoming more active and alert.
 At this point, it won’t need to sleep as much.

 Bored cats tend to sleep more.
 Inactivity causes feelings of sluggishness and depression, which leads to cats going into deeper sleep levels sooner.

 If cats are left on their own for long periods of the day without access to the outdoors, toys and puzzles should be left out to provide physical and mental stimulation.
 Cats might also enjoy having access to the yard via a cat flap.

 When Is Too Much Sleep A Problem?

 It’s normal for cats to sleep for up to 20 hours a day.
 After all, cats love to sleep.
 However, if you notice that all your cat does is sleep, there might be an underlying problem.